ibm-cloud-docs/assistant/api-migration.md

 ## Handle the v2 response format

-Your application might need to be updated to handle the v2 runtime response format.
-This depends on which parts of the response your application needs to access:
+Your application might need to be updated to handle the v2 runtime response format, depending on which parts of the response your application needs to access:

 - Output for all response types (such as `text` and `option`) are still returned in the `output.generic` object.
 Application code for handling these responses should work without modification.